CrankyAnalyst/Portfolio/Assignments/Project_3/Readme.md

 Overview - Exploring Taxonomies and Data Matching Techniques

 When I got this assignment about taxonomies, I wasn’t too familiar with the concept at first.
 It wasn’t mandatory to complete, but I wanted to explore it to better understand why it’s important and what I could learn from it.
-The idea of mapping different taxonomies seemed challenging, but it also felt like a great opportunity to dive deeper into data analysis tools like SQL and Excel, which I’ve been learning recently.
+The idea of mapping different taxonomies seemed challenging, but it also felt like a great opportunity to dive deeper into data analysis tools like SQL and Excel.

 What are taxonomies?

 I had to start by learning what taxonomies really mean in this context.
 Basically, they’re a way to organize data into categories and subcategories, kind of like how a library organizes books into sections.
-In this case, there were two different taxonomies: one belonging to my company, and the other from a client.
+In this case, there were two different taxonomies: one belonging to the company, and the other from a client.
 The task was to find a way to map these two sets of categories together, even though they used slightly different names and structures.

 For example: